Obsessive Compulsive Disorder (OCD) Treatment in Greenwich CT

 Exposure Response Prevention Therapy in Greenwich, Darien, Westport, Westchester, and Surrounding Areas in Connecticut and New York

-What is Obsessive Compulsive Disorder?
-People with OCD often have scary and stressful thoughts, urges, or images (obsessions), such as fears about contracting a terrible disease or picturing oneself hurting another person.
-They then often develop behaviors or routines (compulsions) to help reduce the distress caused by obsessions, such as frequent hand-washing, checking, or counting.
+What is OCD?
+People with Obsessive-Compulsive Disorder (OCD) often have scary and stressful thoughts, urges, or images (obsessions), such as fears about contracting a terrible disease or picturing oneself hurting another person.
+Often, the development of behaviors or routines (compulsions) follows to reduce distress caused by obsessions.
+Some compulsions may include frequent hand-washing, checking, or counting.